-➤ If the same database server is listed in the management database using two different host names (for example, dbserver and dbserver.mercint.com), you are prompted for connection separately for each host name.
-Make sure that you enter the same connection parameters each time.
+➤ If the same database server is listed in the management database using two different host names (for example, dbserver and dbserver.hp.com), you may be prompted for administrative credentials separately for each host name.
+This may cause a degradation in the verification tool's performance.
+It is therefore recommended to use the same notation every time you reference the same server.